Betzdorf Castle

 Betzdorf Castle (Schlass Betzder; Château de Betzdorf; Schloss Betzdorf) is a castle in the commune of Betzdorf, in eastern Luxembourg.
 It is located north-west of Betzdorf village, to the north of the CFL Line 30 railway line.

-The castle is the headquarters of SES S.A., the world's largest satellite operator in terms of revenue and the largest component of Luxembourg Stock Exchange's main LuxX Index.
+The castle is the headquarters of SES, the world's largest satellite operator in terms of revenue and the largest component of Luxembourg Stock Exchange's main LuxX Index.
 Since its acquisition by SES, the company has built a large commercial and industrial centre on the castle estate.

-It should not be confused with Berg Castle, located in nearby Berg, which serves as the communal headquarters for Betzdorf.
+It should not be confused with Berg Castle, located in nearby Colmar-Berg, which serves as the communal headquarters for Betzdorf.

 History

 The castle was the home of Hereditary Grand Duke Jean from the time of his marriage to Joséphine-Charlotte of Belgium, on 9 April 1953, until 16 November 1964, when he succeeded to the Grand Duchy upon Grand Duchess Charlotte's resignation.
 All of Jean and Joséphine-Charlotte's children were born at Betzdorf Castle: